aimat-lab/gcnn_keras/README.md

 Some models are given as an example.
 A documentation is generated in [docs](docs).
 This repo is still under construction.
-!!
-Any comments, suggestions or help are very welcome !!
+Any comments, suggestions or help are very welcome!

 <a name="installation"></a>
 # Installation